 Code of Student Conduct

-MRU’s Code of Student Conduct provides a comprehensive list of student rights, including the right to have classroom standards for academic and non-academic conduct communicated without ambiguity; to have consequences for a misconduct allegation communicated clearly; to have classroom standards applied with consistency and fairness; to the presumption that you have not committed misconduct until otherwise established by impartial decision-maker(s) on a balance of probabilities; to have your case heard by impartial decision-makers in a reasonable time determined by the Office of Student Conduct; to be informed of the services of a Students’ Association representative; to be accompanied and assisted through the process by a person of your choice; to choose whether or not to present evidence, call your own witnesses, and ask questions of witnesses, and the right to have access to appeal procedures as described in the Code.
+MRU’s Code of Student Conduct provides a comprehensive list of student rights, including the right to have classroom standards for academic and non-academic conduct communicated without ambiguity; to have consequences for a misconduct allegation communicated clearly; to have classroom standards applied with consistency and fairness; to the presumption that you have not committed misconduct until otherwise established by impartial decision-maker(s) on a balance of probabilities; to have your case heard by impartial decision-makers in a reasonable time determined by the Office of Student Conduct; to be informed of the services of a Students’ Association hearing attendant; to be accompanied and assisted through the process by a person of your choice; to choose whether or not to present evidence, call your own witnesses, and ask questions of witnesses, and the right to have access to appeal procedures as described in the Code.
 The Code of Student Conduct deals with issues of both academic dishonesty and non-academic misconduct.

 To learn more about MRU’s Code of Student Conduct, click here.